 HOW DO I OBTAIN AN ABSENTEE BALLOT:

 To obtain an absentee ballot you must submit a completed Absent Voter Ballot Application and return it to the Clerk's Office for every election you want to vote by absentee or you can request to be added to the Permanent Absent Voter List and an Absent Voter Ballot Application will be automatically mailed to you for each election.

-Click here for an application to obtain an absentee ballot (Absent Voter Ballot Application)
+Click here for an Absent Voter Ballot Application

 Your signature must appear on the application for absent voter ballot.
 Only the requester may sign the application.
 Election law does not allow for anyone other that the registered voter to sign the application.